 During the semester students are assigned to a capital habeas case.
 But before they begin working on it, they receive a week's worth of training, to teach them about the "nuts and bolts" of capital habeas litigation.
 In order to obtain a new trial for her capital habeas client, a capital habeas lawyer must demonstrate that her client's conviction or sentence is unconstitutional.
 This requires the lawyer to be well-versed in California criminal law, state and federal procedural law, and federal constitutional law.
 During the first week of the clinic, deputy federal public defenders ensure that clinical students gain an understanding of these areas of law, as well as the typical timeline of a capital habeas case and the difficulties capital habeas lawyers encounter when trying to obtain relief for their clients.

-Rooted in the Law School's values and tradition of social justice, academic freedom, personal integrity and professional ethics, the overarching mission of the International Human Rights Clinic at Loyola Law School, Los Angeles ("IHRC" or "clinic") is to contribute to the attainment of the fullest exercise of human rights by all human beings throughout the world.
+Rooted in the Law School's values and tradition of social justice, academic freedom, personal integrity and professional ethics, the overarching mission of the International Human Rights Center at Loyola Law School, Los Angeles ("IHRC" or "center") is to contribute to the attainment of the fullest exercise of human rights by all human beings throughout the world.
 In carrying out this mission, the IHRC aims to maximize the use of global and regional legal and political institutions through litigation, advocacy and capacity-building.
 The Clinic's work involves litigation of human rights violations before a wide array of international bodies, and advocacy and international policy-making on pressing human rights issues.

 As an educational institution, the clinic transforms its mission and goals into a unique practical experience for its students, providing opportunities to gain vital knowledge and skills for effective and successful legal advocacy on behalf of victims of human rights abuses.